talsch64-zz/Grid-Adnvanced-Topics-In-Programming/README.md

 * The CellIterator iterates over all the entities of each type before moving to the next type.
 * The CellIterator uses two C++ iterators for iterating over the entities: typeIter and EntityIter.
 * typeIter represents an iterator on the different entity type containers in the cell (i.e. iterator of Cell::entitiesMap)
 * entityIter iterates over the entities themselves.
 It iterates on a specific type pointed by typeIter.
 When the end of the current specific type is reached, typeIter is incremented and entityIter is assigned to the begin() of the next type.
 * There is additional iterator called typeIterEnd that represents the end of the typeIter (i.e entitiesMap.end())
+* The ++ operators and the constructor are running in O(n) complexity in the worst case, where n is the number of different typeids inside the cell. the worst case achieved when getEntitiesView was called n times but no entities were inserted.
+ The alternative solution I thought about was to use additional memory and store all the pointers of entities that are inserted to the cell inside another container and then the iteration over the cell would be O(1) time and O(m) additional memory, where m is the number of entities that were inserted to the cell.

 ##GridIterator